Harshjha3006/SukshmaLM/tokenizer/README.md

 ## How It Works

 1. The tokenizer starts with a base vocabulary of 256 single-byte tokens
-2. Special tokens are added to the vocabulary
+2. Special tokens are added to the vocabulary including padding token, bos and eos tokens
 3. During training, it:
    - Reads the input text file
-   - Chunks the text using special tokens (if any special_tokens are specified)
+   - Chunks the text using special tokens
    - Iteratively merges the most frequent token pairs until reaching the desired vocabulary size
 4. The trained tokenizer can then encode text into tokens and decode tokens back into text